websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 transportSSLEnabled="true"
 ```

-### Elasticsearch 7 Connector Security Settings in Liferay 7.3
+### Elasticsearch 7 Connector Security Settings in Liferay 7.3 and 7.4

-Here's the complete list of security settings for the Elasticsearch 7 connector in 7.3 (default values in parentheses):
+Here's the complete list of security settings for the Elasticsearch 7 connector in 7.3+ (default values in parentheses):

 `authenticationEnabled` (_true_): Enable or disable authentication to Elasticsearch with a user name and password.